 Date – 23rd of April 2023 – 11:00 to 17:00

-Our graphic designer Paul Boudens received the prestigious Henry van de Velde Lifetime Achievement Award this month!
+In February, our graphic designer Paul Boudens received the prestigious Henry van de Velde Lifetime Achievement Award.

 How did you become a graphic designer?
 Did you always have a passion for design?

-I met Katharina (Van Cauteren, chief of staff of The Phoebus Foundation, ed.) during another project when The Phoebus Foundation did not yet exist.
-We worked together on Walter Van Beirendonck’s book for the exhibition Happy Birthday Dear Academie: 350 years of the Academy in the MAS.
-Since I was Walter’s right hand – or left hand (laughs) – throughout my career and have realized numerous projects with him, he always knew where to find me for a fun project or publication.
-So that’s how I got to know Katharina.
-It clicked immediately, and Katharina’s vision really dovetailed with mine: she wanted an eccentric book—a woman after my own heart.
-A few years later, Katharina became head of The Phoebus Foundation and contacted me to work together again.
-The good working relationship we have is very important to me.
-The click between both parties has to be there.
+I met Katharina (Van Cauteren, chief of staff of The Phoebus Foundation, ed.) during another project, back when The Phoebus Foundation didn’t even exist yet.
+We worked together on Walter Van Beirendonck’s book for the exhibition Happy Birthday Dear Academie: 350 Years of the Academy at the MAS.
+Since I’ve been Walter’s right hand, or left hand (laughs), for my entire career and have done countless projects with him, he always knows where to find me for a good project or publication.
+That’s how I met Katharina.

-What do you seek in a client or project?
+What do you look for in a client or a project?

-I find it important that the client’s vision matches mine and that the rapport is right.
-Otherwise, I cramp up completely, and nothing comes out of it.
-This means I occasionally have to turn down assignments.
-For instance, I once canceled a garden furniture project because it wasn’t my thing.
-It may have paid very well, but money is not my motivation.
-I want to get energy from what I do.
-You don’t want to know all the things I did for free in my life for budding designers early in my career.
-Nobody had a rotten franc back then.
+I think it’s crucial that a client’s vision lines up with mine and that we get on well.
+If it doesn’t, I just seize up and nothing comes out.
+That’s why I sometimes have to turn down jobs.
+I once even said no to a project for garden furniture, simply because it really wasn’t my thing.
+It may have paid very well, but money has never been what drives me.
+I need to get energy from what I do.
+You wouldn’t believe how much I did for free early in my career to help young designers.
+Back then, none of us had a penny to spare.

 Oh yeah!
 That’s my line!
 That one is still being copied.